 According to dictionary.com neurobiology is the study of the anatomy, physiology and biochemistry of the nervous system.

 So the brain and nerves.
 What I take this to mean is that the brain of people with ADHD is actually different from the brain of a person without the disorder.

 If you are interested in how women in particular are affected by ADHD check out the work of Terry Matlen.
 I reviewed her book in a different post.
 This book is worth reading, Terry totally gets us!

-There are different types of ADD/ADHD.
+There are different types of ADHD.
 For the purposes of this blog I will stick with the major ones.
-You will notice that I use ADD and ADHD interchangeably.

 This is the type that people picture little kids having when they are running around driving their teachers, caregivers, parents and the general public crazy.
 Children with the diagnosis move at a pace that can be startling.

 In adults, this can show itself in risk-taking behaviors and dangerous or impulsive decisions.